YeoLab/Mudskipper/README.md

 # Options to Control Output
 - `WORKDIR`: output directory
 - `RBP_TO_RUN_MOTIF`: list of RBP names to run motif analysis.
 Must be one of the rows in `barcode_csv`.

+Although the Mudskipper paper describes the Dirichlet Multinomial Mixture (DMM) algorithm, this pipeline supports all other peak callers and background models benchmarked in the paper.
+Below are options for running them.
+For everyday use, it is recommended to set all of these options to False unless you are specifically trying to regenerate all results.
 - `run_clipper`: True if you want CLIPper outputs (works, but slow)
 - `run_skipper`: True if you want to run Skipper. (usually doesn't work in ABC)
 - `run_comparison`: True if you want to run other peak caller such as Piranha and OmniCLIP
     - `DB_FILE` and `GENOME_dir`: are the omniclip files. check out their [github](https://github.com/philippdre/omniCLIP) on how to run them
-- debug: True if you want to debug.
+- `debug`: True if you want to debug.
 This tries to blast the unmapped reads.

 # Options to Choose Backgrounds
-By default if the below are left blank, we run Dirichlet Multinomial Mixture(DMM) for multiplex datasets, where RBPs are explicitly compared with each other.
-DMM is the best model for multiplex dataset.
+By default, if the options below are left blank, the pipeline runs the Dirichlet Multinomial Mixture (DMM) algorithm for multiplex datasets, where RBPs are explicitly compared against each other.
+DMM is the most effective model for multiplex datasets.
+There is an option to compare to 'internal control' such as a spike-in or IgG etc with a barcode as background.

-Unfortunately, DMM doesn't work for singleplex.
-Calling singleplex binding sites require "external control" (see below).
-Otherwise it will just stop at the read counting stage.
+Unfortunately, DMM is not compatible with singleplex datasets.
+Calling binding sites in singleplex datasets requires an 'external control' (see details below).
+Without an external control, the process will stop at the read counting stage.
+The best external control according to Mudskipper benchmark is an eCLIP SMInput.

+The backgrounds can be applied to other peak callers such as Skipper, CLIPper, and the Beta-Binomial Mixture model.

-But if you want to add an background library, here is how to do:
+If you want to include a background library, here's how to do it:

-## "Internal control": a barcode that measures the background.
-They are in the same `fastq.gz`
+## "Internal control: A barcode that measures background signal, present in the same FASTQ file.
-- `AS_INPUT`: if you have a IgG antibody that everything will normalize against, type its name here.
-Must be one of the rows in `barcode_csv`.
-This can the background for skipper, CLIPper, and beta-binomial mixture model
+- `AS_INPUT`: If you have an IgG antibody/spike-in/bead-only control in the multiplex experiment that will serve as the normalization reference, enter its name here.
+It must be one of the rows in the barcode_csv file.

-## "External control": a library that is NOT in the same fastq as your oligoCLIP/ABC
+## "External control": a library that is NOT in the same fastq as your oligoCLIP/ABC to serve as the background.
-- specify them in `external_bam` with name of the library (first line, ex `oligoCLIP_ctrlBead_rep2`), followed by  `file:` and `INFORMATIVE_READ`
+- specify them in `external_bam` with name of the library (first line, ex `eCLIP_SLBP_SMInput`), followed by  `file:` and `INFORMATIVE_READ`
     ```
     # For example:
-    oligoCLIP_ctrlBead_rep2:
+    eCLIP_SLBP_SMInput:
-        file: /home/hsher/scratch/oligo_PE_iter7/1022-Rep2/bams/ctrlBead.rmDup.Aligned.sortedByCoord.out.bam
+        file: /tscc/nfs/home/hsher/ps-yeolab5/ENCODE_k562_noalt/output/bams/dedup/genome_R2/SLBP_IN_1.genome.Aligned.sort.dedup.R2.bam
-        INFORMATIVE_READ: 1
+        INFORMATIVE_READ: 2
     ```
 - This can be an eCLIP SMInput, total RNA-seq, IgG pull down from another experiment, bead control, spike-ins
-- these will also be used as a background in skipper, CLIPper and beta-binomial mixture model
-- the bams must be processed with the exact same STAR index as `STAR_DIR`, and is recommended to be processed with the same/similar mapping parameters as this repo or skipper.
+- How to generate them? the bams must be processed with the exact same STAR index as `STAR_DIR`, and is recommended to be processed with the same/similar mapping parameters as this repo or skipper.

 # Preprocessing Options: